-Since two or more tropical storms could occur at the same time, it became pretty confusing for people living along the coasts to find about proper information about the hurricanes.
+Since two or more tropical storms could occur simultaneously, it became pretty confusing for people living along the coasts to find proper information about the hurricanes.

 On top of that, false rumors and widespread confusion generated when storm advisories announcements from radio stations were mistaken for alerts regarding a completely different storm located hundreds of miles away.